rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

 We used the `StructuredTaskScope.ShutdownOnSuccess` policy to implement our new use case.
 Let's spot the differences with the previous policy we used.
 First, the type of the scope is `StructuredTaskScope.ShutdownOnSuccess<List<Repository>>`.
-The type parameter is the type of the result of the computation.
+The type parameter is the type of computation result.
 Then, we didn't give much attention to the `Subtask` objects returned by the `fork` method.
-In fact, as we can see, we call the `result` method on the `scope` object to retrieve the result of the computation.
-In fact, we can't know which of the two tasks completed successfully first.
-The `result` method returns the result of the first task that completed successfully.
+As we can see, we call the `result` method on the `scope` object to retrieve the result of the computation.
+We need to determine which of the two tasks was completed successfully.
+The `result` method returns the result of the first task completed successfully.

 Let's test the new implementation.
 We can use the `main` method to do it: